Registration Deadline: November 1, 2021

 Where do I get the Join Code to complete the join step on the MyAP site?

 Join Codes are subject, teacher, and period specific.
-Please see your AP® teacher ASAP to complete the step by November 8, 2019.
+Please see your AP® teacher ASAP to complete the step by the quarter deadline.

 How do I submit the exam fees?

 Payment for exams may be done via credit card or debit card, OR by mailing in a check or money order.
-There will be an online payment fee of 3% for payments submitted by credit or debit card.
-Directions for payment can be found at the end of the online deposit form and in your e-mail confirmation which will be sent to the email address you provide on the registration form.
-Postmark deadline to ensure timely mail in deposit processing is November 4, 2019.
+There will be an online payment fee of 3.1% for payments submitted by credit or debit card.
+Directions for payment can be found at the end of the online payment form and in your e-mail confirmation which will be sent to the email address you provide on the registration form.
+Postmark deadline to ensure timely mail in fee processing is October 26 to meet the Quarter 1 deadline.

 Can I cancel my exam?